Alzheimer’s Disease: Nutrition Tips for Brain Health

 Support and Caregiving

 Alzheimer’s disease can be challenging for both the individual and their caregiver.
-Support and caregiving can help manage the symptoms and improve quality of life.
+Support and caregiving can help manage the symptoms and improve the quality of life.
 Programs and services such as respite care, adult day care, and in-home care can help provide support.

 Caregivers should also take care of themselves and seek support when needed.
 Support groups and counseling can help caregivers cope with the challenges of providing care.